Which Statement About Stress Is True? Here's What Science Actually Says

 If there's one thing you do to manage stress, make it this: invest in your relationships.

-Social connection is one of the most dependable findings in stress research.
-They recover faster.
-People with strong social support systems handle stress better.
-Also, they have better health outcomes.
+Social connection is one of the most solid findings in stress research.
+Practically speaking, people with strong social support systems handle stress better.
+They have better health outcomes.
+Consider this: they recover faster.
 Loneliness, on the other hand, is itself a significant stressor — and a risk factor for all kinds of health problems.

 This doesn't mean you need a huge circle of friends.
 It means having a few people who truly know you, who you can be honest with, who show up for you — that matters.
-A lot The details matter here..
+A lot.

 Fact 5: Stress Doesn't Have to Define You